 Meet John Doe.
-He has been an employee of ABC Company for many years and is in your office for his yearly performance review.
+He has been an employee of XYZ Company for many years and is in your office for his yearly performance review.

 His results over the course of his tenure at the company have been spotty at best and you, as his new manager, have to make the decision of whether to keep him on or give him his walking papers.

 This is what you read in his file:

 - Never finishes a task;